MIT-Emerging-Talent/ET6-practice-code-review/notes/meeting_minutes/12_24_2024_meeting_minute.md

 ### **3. Branching Strategy**

-- Yuriy shared a helpful document detailing the steps and commands needed: [Link to Document](https://docs.google.com/document/d/1s7MtaQa2fEymATpsIrafiELQtkR74MqlJbXQesfy9j4/edit?tab=t.0#heading=h.1vmv8c9atm1b).
+- Yuriy shared a helpful document detailing the steps and commands needed.
+Please find it in our slack channel.
 - Decided to create individual branches for each file worked on locally and "push" them to GitHub rather than working directly in the `main` branch.
 - Ensured branch naming aligns with Yuriy's file for consistency and accessibility: